Video produced by the LBCC Degree Partnership Programs office. Topics apply to all Partnership Programs at OSU.

 What are my housing options as a DPP Student?

 All admitted DPP students are eligible to live in an OSU residence hall, even if the student is not taking any OSU courses.
 In any term, we have DPP students taking all of their classes at their partner school and they are living on the OSU campus in one of our resident halls.
-Learn more about the opportunites and housing options at OSU.
+Learn more about the opportunities and housing options at OSU.

-A DPP student living on campus who is not take at least one OSU credit is not automatically charged student fees and thus may not have access to student fee funded services.
+A DPP student living on campus who is not taking at least one OSU credit is not automatically charged student fees and thus may not have access to student fee funded services.
 DPP students not taking OSU courses may pay student fees if desired and arrangements can be made with Student Finance.

 Can I attend the community college and use the services at OSU?

 If you want full access to all student services at OSU, you can send a request to student accounts ([email protected]) requesting to pay the student fees for services.
 Be sure to include your OSU ID number and Date of Birth in your request.
 You can also go to the Student Accounts in the lobby of the Kerr Administration building and make the request in person.
 You will have to be enrolled in classes at your partner school.
 You must pay ALL mandatory fees at the full-time rate.
 Review the student fee funded services.

 I heard there is a bus that goes between the LBCC and OSU main campuses, is that true?